DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "For it we have elf bullet" _TL Note:_ I omit `simplified` because it is just weird.

 Fired transparent crystals hit gargoyle's wings and erased magi circles.
-While stone demon has been thinking "Just what this human did", Kai attacked with his Drake Nail.
+While the stone demon had been thinking "Just what this human did", Kai attacked with his Drake Nail.
 Drake bullet exploded.
-Gargoyle fell down with its petrified <span title="jp. 鱗">scales</span> being blown away.
+Gargoyle fell down with it's petrified <span title="jp. 鱗">scales</span> being blown away.
 But...

 "Grrr"

 "Tch..."

-Gargoyle, that fell, raised its arm and grasped point of Drake Nail.
+Gargoyle, that fell, raised it's arm and grasped point of Drake Nail.
-Moreover, while his bayonet is sealed, new Gargoyle appeared behind Kai's back.
+Moreover, while his bayonet was sealed, new Gargoyle appeared behind Kai's back.

 "Kai!?"

 Saki immediately moved her rifle toward it.
-But then toward her, Kai shouted.
+But then towards her, Kai shouted.

 "Don't shoot!"